kyrie-edelweiss/kyrie-mm/_pages/about-kyrie.md

 # fun facts:
 - i like red.
-- my name stands for "Lord, have mercy". or just "rent" in romanian.
+- my name stands for "Lord, have mercy".
 - i had a cult at some point.